Bharati Vidyapeeth

 Bharati Vidyapeeth is a private deemed to be university established in Pune, India.
 Bharati Vidyapeeth has campuses across the country at New Delhi, Navi Mumbai, Sangli, Pune, Solapur, Kolhapur, Karad, Satara, and Panchgani.
-Among these are Bharati Vidyapeeth University Medical College, Dentistry, Ayurveda, Homeopathy, Nursing, Pharmacy, Engineering, Management, Hotel Management, Catering Technology, Environment Science and Agriculture etc.
+Among these are Bharati Vidyapeeth University Medical College, Dentistry, Ayurveda, Homeopathy, Nursing, Pharmacy, Engineering, Management, Hotel Management, Catering Technology, and Environmental Science and Agriculture.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked Bharati Vidyapeeth 76th among universities for 2022.
+The National Institutional Ranking Framework (NIRF) ranked Bharati Vidyapeeth 78th among universities for 2024.

-The university's constituent engineering college, Bharati Vidyapeeth Deemed University College of Engineering, Pune was ranked 131 in India by the NIRF engineering ranking for 2022.
+The university's constituent engineering college, Bharati Vidyapeeth Deemed University College of Engineering, Pune was ranked in the 151-200 band in 2024.

-Bharati Vidyapeeth's College of Pharmacy was ranked 17 in India by the National Institutional Ranking Framework (NIRF) pharmacy ranking in 2021.
+Bharati Vidyapeeth's College of Pharmacy was ranked 80 in India by the National Institutional Ranking Framework (NIRF) pharmacy ranking in 2024.

-Bharati Vidyapeeth University has been secured the 78th position in the 'University' category by NIRF in 2024.